blimmer/benlimmer.com/_posts/2016-08-13-using-ttf-fonts-with-phantom-js-ubuntu.md

 layout: post
 title: Using TTF fonts with PhantomJS on Ubuntu
 tags:
+- phantomjs issues
+- phantomjs pdf fonts
-- phantomjs
+- phantomjs fonts
 - infrastructure

-description: "How to use TrueType (ttf) fonts with PhantomJS 2 on Ubuntu linux distributions."
+description: "How to use TrueType (ttf) fonts with PhantomJS 2 on Ubuntu linux distributions.
+This article describes how to fix PhantomJS issues with using custom fonts and PDF generation."
 ---

 I was recently tasked with figuring out how to automate the generation of a PDF